AlejoReyna/MortalKombat/README.md

 ### Homepage

+## Dependencies

+- `react`: Core library for building the user interface and managing component state
+- `next/link`: For client-side navigation between pages
+- `axios`: HTTP client for making API requests to the backend
+- `react-dom`: Implied dependency for rendering React components in the browser
+- `@types/react`: TypeScript type definitions for React (implied by TypeScript usage)

 This component is the main interaction with the user, as it shows a trailer, an informative announce and the preorder functionality.

 ### handlePreorderClick